Our series of top tips will help you and your team get the most out of homeworking

-The smoke free workplace rules generally do not apply to vaping or e-cigarettes but employers can choose if they are contractually banned from the workplace.
+The smoke-free workplace rules generally do not apply to vaping or e-cigarettes but employers can choose if these are contractually banned from the workplace.
 At home, the same rules apply.

 Eating and drinking

 With respect to eating during the working day, employees can of course eat and drink during their lunch or other breaks.
-Employees must be properly fed and hydrated during the day.
-However, eating and drinking at their desks gives rise to many potential issues, including tiny pieces of food breaking off and falling into computer keyboards.
+However, eating and drinking at their desks gives rise to many potential issues, including accidental damage to office equipment.

-There are many variations on a ‘food at desks’ policy and ultimately the choice is one for employers to take.
-Employers can ban eating any hot and cold food at the actual desks, but permit hot and cold drinks or light snacks, or sports-style bottles can be encouraged for water.
+There are many variations on a ‘food at desks’ policies and ultimately the choice is one for employers to take.
+Employers can ban eating any hot and cold food at the actual desks, but permit hot and cold drinks or light snacks.
 Employees can also be encouraged to restrict eating to their lunch breaks or their 20 minute rest break for every six hours worked.

 Employers should be careful not to discriminate against employees on health grounds.
 Certain medical conditions such as diabetes may dictate certain eating and drinking patterns and so reasonable adjustments should be made for these employees.

-An eating at desks ban is hard to enforce during remote working anyway but it can help avoid unprofessionalism and encourage staff to take a break and move to alleviate muscular and skeletal issues from being at a desk.
+An 'eating at desks' ban is hard to enforce during remote working anyway but it can help avoid unprofessionalism and encourage staff to take a break and move to alleviate muscular and skeletal issues from being seated for long periods of time.

 Q: What are the considerations for employers if a remote working employee wants to move to a different part of the UK for a brief period?

-In principle if a remote working employee suggests working from a different location for a brief period, employers can agree to this.
+In principle if a remote working employee requests to work from a different location for a brief period, employers can agree to this.
 Employers remain responsible for the health and safety of all employees, including those working from home or elsewhere and must assess any risks resulting from the move.
 For some employers remote working is evolving into a long-term arrangement and employers must regularly review their responsibilities.

-If employees are moving around the UK employers and the employees should bear in mind that there are different coronavirus restrictions in different parts of the UK.
+If employees are moving around the UK, they should bear in mind that there may be different coronavirus restrictions in different parts of the UK.
 Lockdown restrictions and the lifting of measures is regulated by the UK, Scottish and Welsh Parliaments and the Northern Ireland Assembly as well as Westminster.
-In the event of a localised spike in infections easing of restrictions may be halted or lockdown measures re-imposed on a local basis.
+In the event of a localised spike in infections, easing of restrictions may be halted or lockdown measures re-imposed on a local basis.
 If employees are working elsewhere employers need to stay informed about any local measures that may affect them.

-Employers could request a copy of the employee's current homeowners’ and any other relevant policies to check coverage in the different location, and if they feel it is inadequate they may offer to pay for increasing coverage.
-The employee's homeowners’ insurer should be notified about business activities taking place at home, and similarly the insurer of the property where the employee is relocating to may need to be notified.
-There may also be motor insurance issues or possible company vehicle accidents travelling to and from the remote working location.
+Employers could request a copy of the employee's current homeowner's insurance and any other relevant policies to check coverage in the different location.
+If they feel it is inadequate, they may offer to pay for increasing coverage.
+The employee's homeowner insurer should be notified about business activities taking place at home, and similarly, the insurer of the property where the employee is relocating to may need to be notified.
+There may also be motor insurance considerations for employees driving for work purposes.